Building a monolith project

 Before building the monolith INTEGRITY project, prepare your build environment by running the

 setEnvironment.sh script.
-For more information about the script, see Creating a shell script.
+For more information about the script, see Creating a set environment shell script.

-For building a Qt6 based application using the CMake tool, run the following commands in a terminal:
+To build the application against Qt6 using CMake, run the following commands in a terminal:

-<Qt installation path>/qtbase/bin/qt-cmake <Qt example application path>/CMakeLists.txt cmake --build .
+<Qt installation path>/bin/qt-cmake <Qt example application path>/CMakeLists.txt cmake --build .